OrganicClick/employee-tracker-sql-challenge/README.md

 ## Usage

+1. First, set the .env variables (i.e. 'DB_HOST', 'DB_USER', 'DB_PASSWORD', and 'DB_DATABASE') to match the MySQL server
+   configuration.
+In this case, you will likely need to adjust the DB_USER and DB_PASSWORD values to match your MySQL login credentials.

-1. Be sure to create the database named 'employeeTracker_db' as specified in the server code.
+2. Be sure to create the database named 'employeeTracker_db' as specified in the server code.
 This is done by first accessing MySQL using the 'mysql' command:
    - mysql -u your_username -p

-2. Once logged in, run the following SQL command to create the database:
+3. Once logged in, run the following SQL command to create the database:
    - CREATE DATABASE employeeTracker_db;

-3. Exit MySQL
+4. Exit MySQL

-4. Now, set the .env variables (i.e. 'DB_HOST', 'DB_USER', 'DB_PASSWORD', and 'DB_DATABASE') to match the MySQL server
-   configuration.
-In this case, you will likely need to adjust the DB_USER and DB_PASSWORD values to match your MySQL login credentials.

 5. Run the application from the command line:
    - node server.js